Achieving Passive House Certification – And Why It’s Not Just for New Homes

 The Passive House Planning Package (PHPP) is an internationally recognised building energy modelling software, which uses tested and approved calculations to determine the energy performance of a building and its individual elements.

-When designing a Passive House certified building, designers input information into the variety of excel spreadsheets that make up PHPP.
+When designing a Passive House certified building, designers input information into the variety of tools that make up PHPP.
 This information includes local weather; wall, floor and roof areas; window and material thermal values; and even the energy requirements of household appliances – everything that makes up the building and uses energy in it needs to be qualified to gain a full picture.

-Currently there are no airtightness requirements in the NZ building code.
-Most new houses in NZ leak at around 5-10 air changes per hour, meaning that every 6-12 minutes all of the warm air in the building leaks out and is replaced by cool exterior air – essentially hemorrhaging heat through the building envelope.
 To achieve certification, a Passive House building must achieve a minimum airtightness of 0.6 air changes per hour.
 PHPP balances any heat lost through the building envelope by taking into account the heat generated within the house, from cooking appliances and the hot water system to the body heat of occupants.
-It can even account for things like house plants – how much oxygen they give off and how much moisture they require!
+It can even account for things like house plants – how much oxygen they give off and how much moisture they require.
 PHPP also considers what direction the house is facing and how much sun each area gets throughout the day, in each season.
 It’s surprising how much heat is gained from the sun, and overheating is one of the main issues with Passive Houses in climates such as New Zealand’s.

-The build stage
+The Passive House build stage

 Once a design has been inputted into PHPP and the certifier is happy, the project can be built.
 Passive House certified buildings require regular testing throughout the build process to check they’re meeting the energy efficiency standards promised in their design.
 However, even with extensive modelling and checking, success relies on the quality of construction, and having a builder who understands the importance of airtightness and other Passive House principles is key in achieving certification.
-There are currently a small number of builders with Passive House experience in NZ however, if you have a preferred builder in mind, training is available to bring them up to speed.
+There are currently a limited number of builders with Passive House experience in NZ.
+However, if you have a preferred builder in mind, training is available to bring them up to speed.

 The main type of onsite testing is something called ‘blower door testing’, where all of the building’s windows and doors are closed, and a fan is put on the front door to pressurise and depressurise the house.
 The amount of air loss or gain is measured and, if it doesn’t meet the required levels, the design or materials are adjusted until it’s right.

-Once construction is complete, the PHPP file is updated with the ‘as built’ information (the actual air tightness level, the length of hot water pipes, etc).
+Once construction is complete, the PHPP file is updated with the ‘as built’ information (the actual airtightness level, the length of hot water pipes, etc).
 The PHPP spreadsheet will confirm whether the building is performing as designed, and will ultimately give it the Passive House Certification tick.

-Is Passive House just for new houses?
+Is Passive House certification just for new houses?

-• Passive House Classic – the standard certification
+• Passive House Classic – the standard certification for new builds

-• Passive House Plus – when the building produces the same amount of renewable energy as it uses each year
+• Passive House Plus – achieved when the building produces the same amount of renewable energy as it uses each year

-• Passive House Premium – when the building produces as much renewable energy as the building and its occupants use in their daily lives
+• Passive House Premium – achieved when the building produces as much renewable energy as the building and its occupants use in their daily lives

 • PHI Low Energy Building Standard – for projects that just miss out on full Passive House certification, but still achieve high levels of energy efficiency; with slightly lower criteria making it more achievable for people that just want a ‘better’ building